jadolan/zoomable_space/README.md

 # Zoomable space image

 This zoomable space image was created as part of a University project.
 It is uploaded here mainly for documentary purposes.
+It was inspired by this [Blog Post](https://build-failed.blogspot.com/2012/11/zoomable-image-with-leaflet.html).

 To run, start a local server, for example with Python: `python -m http.server 8000` and visit localhost:8000 in your browser.